DataDog/documentation/content/en/agent/guide/how_remote_config_works.md

 After the Agent configuration is updated in the [`datadog.yaml`][16] file, restart the Agent for this change to take effect.

-### Ensure Datadog Config endpoints are reachable from your environment
+### Ensure Datadog Remote Configuration endpoints are reachable from your environment

 To perform Remote Configuration, both the Agent and the Observability Pipelines Worker deployed in your environment communicate to Datadog Remote Config [endpoints][17].
 Ensure that outbound HTTPS has access to these endpoints from your environment.
-If you also have a proxy in between Datadog and your environment, update your proxy settings to incorporate Remote Config [endpoints][17].
+If you also have a proxy in between Datadog and your environment, update your [proxy settings][18] to incorporate Remote Config endpoints.

-### Enable Remote Configuration at the Organization level
+### Enable Remote Configuration at the organization level

 To enable Remote Configuration at the [Organization][4] level in the Datadog UI, follow the **Organization Settings > Security > Remote Configuration** menu.
 This allows your authenticated and authorized Datadog components to remotely receive configurations and security detection rules of supported features from Datadog.
 Only users who have the [`org_management`][9] RBAC permission can enable Remote Configuration at the Organization level.